 DevSecOps for Software Engineers and Architects Certificate requires 60 hours of training to complete the certificate.
 Most students will take classes from the listing below to complete the certificate.
 Other students may choose to substitute courses from other certificates including: Introduction to Software Design and Engineering, Software Engineering Cloud, SAFe for Engineers and Architects.
 Each course counts towards one certificate only.

 Developers Track - Choose 60+-Hours:

-Architecting Microservices with Kubernetes, Docker, and Continuous Integration Training (12 Hours): This two-day DevOps training class is loaded with practical real-world information.
+DEV500 - Architecting Microservices with Kubernetes, Docker, and Continuous Integration Training (12 Hours): The DevOps training class is loaded with practical real-world information.
 From the foremost Service-Oriented-Architecture/DevOps/Agile development training company, comes a course to move the dial on your organizations’ journey with this workshop.
 You will leave this course loaded with knowledge on the usage of this stack for Microservices.
-This class combines instructor-led and hands-on lab exercises.

 Introduction to DevSecOps (18 Hours): This course is designed for those that want to understand, apply and improve their DevSecOps skills.
 In this course you will learn DevSecOps processes, tools, and techniques, Major Components in a DevOps Pipeline, How to create and maintain DevSecOps pipelines using CSA, SAST, DAST, and Security as Code, and how to mature an organizations’ s DevSecOps program.